 1. Nail the packing

-The AK website wizards have brought together all the mountain marathon kit into a nice cluster for us, nice one team!
-(Take a look at our mountain marathon kit here)
+The Alpkit website wizards have brought together all the mountain marathon kit into one place for you (Take a look at our mountain marathon kit here)

 Step 3, test it out!: Rule #1 of racing in a backpack is never race in a new backpack.
-We’ll be heading out for some local runs with all our kit on our backs to iron out any issues before race day.
-It's also worth testing out any new kit and checking your older gear to make sure everything's there (stoves, tents etc).
+Get out for some local runs with full kit on your backs to iron out any issues before race day.
+It's also worth testing out any new kit and checking your older gear to make sure everything's there and that it works! (stoves, tents etc).

 2. Plan your meals

-You have to be self-sufficient at Saunders; this means carrying all the food you need for both days and the mid-way camp.
+You have to be self-sufficient at all Mountain Marathons and the Saunders is no different; this means carrying all the food you need for both days and the mid-way camp.
 If there’s something you really don’t want to get wrong, it’s fuel!
-Our food needs to be nutritious, portable and durable (you don’t want to be eating smooshed up food on day 2).
+Food needs to be nutritious, portable and capable of surviving a weekend stuffed in your pack against a hot and sweaty back...

 No matter what fancy food we've got, we always just end up eating loads of sweets...